rjointer2/Gamma/README.md

 🔍Gamma (A MERN stack application) can help drive productivity, Return on Investment (ROI) and efficiency in every industry in this era of digitalization.
 Creating a chat application is always an interesting thing to do.
 And it is a good way to learn a lot because you are creating some interactions with your application.
 In-app chat typically means private, bidirectional chat and direct messaging between or more people within a software application.
 As you know with the release of a few technologies, we can create such an application without any hassle.
 It is easier than ever.
 So, we have created a real-time chat app that is powered by Socket.IO and Mern Stack.
 This is a web application that allows multiple users to have a private and public chat.
 This app allows one to one chat online and its fast and easy to use, because it's very user friendly.

-### Chat Delivers on the Need for Direct Communication
-Designers are leading the charge on how people are connecting and building relationships with the internet, providing a new layer of communication and decision making through smart chat app design.
-I hope to showcase a few in-app messaging examples from real companies that are solving real problems.

 💻 Below is the deployed application: